leehaowei/book-lending-system/README.md

 - Login
   - via POST request to localhost:8080/api/auth/login
   - Checks username (phone_number) and password
+- Fake Data
+  - fake user, book, and inventory data will be generated everytime the application runs

 ## Frontend Development
 ### Current State
 - Log-in and register page
-- Redirects to simple HTML page if log-in or register is successful
+  - User will need to log in after successful registered
+  - User will have access to the book list once log in successfully
 - Run the frontend (make sure backend and database on Docker are running)
 ```
 cd frontend/vue
 npm run dev
 ```

+## Example
+- Register Info
+  - Phone Number: 0800076666
+  - password: password
+  - User Name: pizza
+- Log in Info
+  - Phone Number: 0800076666
+  - password: password

 ## Note
+1. User table is adjusted to name app_user to avoid reserved word "user" in psql
-Due to time constraints and being new to Spring Security, the project is still in progress.
+2. Due to time constraints and being new to Spring Security, the project is still in progress.
+- In progress
+  - Create new record based on transaction
+  - Update inventory stats based on transaction
+  - Align inventory, book, and borrowing record data